Unit Conversions

 A practical guide to converting cooking measurements — cups to milliliters, ounces to grams, tablespoons to teaspoons, and more.

 Recipes from different countries use different measurement systems.
 An American recipe calls for cups; a British recipe uses grams; a French recipe specifies milliliters.
 If you cook from international sources — or just bake precisely — you need to speak all three languages.
+Understanding the logic behind each system turns frustrating guesswork into reliable, repeatable results.

 Volume Conversions